Overlapped-repetition Shor codes achieving fourfold asymptotic rate: Preliminaries

 The reason we emphasize that certain higher-weight errors can still be corrected or detected is that this distinction significantly influences the estimation of the error threshold at which a particular QECC becomes advantageous.
 While most QECC analyses treat high-weight errors as ``negligible'' perturbative contributions, largely to avoid the substantial complexity of constructing exhaustive lookup tables for recovery operations, this simplification can lead to an underestimation of a code's actual capability.
 In many cases, recovery can be governed by simple, rule-based operations; for example, when a specific syndrome is flagged, a corresponding correction can be directly applied.
 Although a full lookup table scales exponentially as $2^r$ with the number of stabilizers $r$, implementing $r$ simple, syndrome-dependent recovery rules remains tractable.

-In the case of the Shor code, for instance, the eight stabilizers can be grouped into four sets of two bits each.
-Consequently, only $(1 + 3)2^2 = 16$ simple recovery rules are required, rather than the full $2^8 = 256$ possibilities.
-In general, a $[[d^2,1,d]]$ Shor code contains $d(d-1)$ weight-2 $ZZ$ stabilizers and $(d-1)$ weight-$2d$ $X^{\otimes 2d}$ stabilizers, and thus requires only $(1 + d)2^{d-1}$ recovery rules instead of the full $2^{d^2 - 1}$.
-This efficiency stems from the simple tensor-product structure of the Shor code.
+In the Shor code, the eight stabilizers can be organized into four independent two-bit groups, reducing the decoding task to \((1+3)2^{2}=16\) elementary recovery rules for the full \(2^{8}=256\) syndrome patterns rather than correcting only \(9\times 3\) weight-\(1\) errors.
+By contrast, treating the code as an unstructured \([[9,1,3]]\) stabilizer code and applying an iterative BP decoder incurs a decoding cost of order \(O(N W \log\!\log N)\)~\cite{Kuo2022}, with \(N=9\) physical qubits and average stabilizer weight \(W=3\).

-More complex codes may sacrifice this simplicity to achieve higher code rates, which can increase both the decoding time and the risk of additional errors during recovery.
+More complex codes sacrifice this simplicity to achieve higher code rates, which can increase the decoding time, the performance loss and the risk of additional errors during recovery.
 Since a primary motivation for employing protected qubits is to achieve higher computational performance compared with classical algorithms, we certainly wish to avoid situations where the exponentially growing syndrome lookup table becomes a new bottleneck.
-We hope this clarification helps prevent researchers, particularly those accustomed to perturbative approximations, from oversimplifying analyses and thereby underestimating the true potential of a given QECC.